Call 7 days a week for free advice

 3. Consider stairlift features and options to suit your needs

-Depending on your individual mobility needs, you may need a certain type of stairlift, and also require additional stairlift features to modify your stairlift to suit your needs.
+Depending on your individual mobility needs, you may need a certain type of stairlift and also require additional stairlift features to modify your stairlift to suit your needs.
 Considering your individual needs will help you choose the stairlift that is right for you.
 Below is a list of stairlift options that can be modified to suit your needs.
 However, these are all questions that a qualified Handicare surveyor can answer during a home visit.

 Trouble sitting upright – If you find sitting uncomfortable, possibly with joint pain in your knees or hips, then having to get up and down from the seat of a stairlift would be an inconvenience.
 For this reason, you might be best choosing a perch stairlift.
 Perch lifts support you just underneath the buttocks, allowing you to stand comfortably as you ascend the stairs.
 They also come with a retractable seatbelt for security as you travel.

-Dexterity of hands – If you have reduced dexterity in your hands from arthritis or a lack of strength in your hands, you may find using the manual swivel level difficult.
-When your stairlift arrives at the top of your stairs, you will need to turn (or swivel) your seat around to ensure that you are exiting the stairs safely onto the landing, rather than in a precarious position at the top of your stairs.
-A manual swivel seat is operated by a handle that can be fitted on either side of your seat that needs to be either pushed down or pulled up depending on the model of stairlift you choose.
-All Handicare stairlifts are fitted with a manual swivel seat as standard, however, there is an option for a powered swivel seat with remote controls.
+A manual swivel seat is operated by a handle that can be fitted on either side of your seat, and it needs to be either pushed down or pulled up depending on the model of stairlift you choose.
+All Handicare stairlifts are fitted with a manual swivel seat as standard.
+However, there is an option for a powered swivel seat with remote controls.
 With the powered swivel option, you will only need to continue holding the toggle that you will be using to operate the stairlift.

-Weight limit – Most stairlifts have a weight limit of 18 stone, but the Handicare Freecurve comes with a heavy-duty motor that can carry up to 21 stone.
+Weight limit – Most stair lifts have a weight limit of 18 stone, but the Handicare Freecurve comes with a heavy-duty motor that can carry up to 21 stone.
 If you weigh over 18 stone, then you will need a stair seat lift that can safely and effectively transport you up and down your stairs.
 Please see the stairlift safety guide for more information on 'how much weight can a stairlift hold'.

 4. Decide upon your budget